 Chemical peels, microdermabrasion, and occasionally lasers may help melasma.
 These procedures have the potential of causing irritation, which can sometimes worsen melasma and so they should only be used by a dermatologist or an experienced medical esthetician in conjunction with a proper regimen of bleaching creams tailored to your skin type.
 People should be cautioned against non-physicians claiming to treat melasma without supervision because complications can occur.

 Management of melasma requires a comprehensive and professional approach by your dermatologist.
 The best expert to manage your melasma is a dermatologist, so make sure you’re receiving the best care possible.
 Avoidance of sun and irritants, use of sunscreens, application of depigmenting agents, and close supervision by your dermatologist can lead to a successful outcome.

 Here is a selection of media articles quoting our renowned dermatologists Dr. Benjamin Barankin and Dr. Anatoli Freiman as they pertain to melasma.
 Toronto Dermatology Centre is proud to be among the largest treatment centres for melasma in Canada.

-Call 416-633-0001 x2 or email us today (firstname.lastname@example.org) to find out which melasma treatment is the best choice for you.
+Call 416-633-0001 x2 or email us at firstname.lastname@example.org to find out which melasma treatment is the best choice for you.

 Toronto Dermatology Centre is located in Toronto, Ontario, and serves men and women in North York, Vaughan, Richmond Hill, York, Aurora, Thornhill, Mississauga, Etobicoke, Scarborough, Pickering, Peterborough, Guelph, Kitchener, Waterloo, Hamilton, Oshawa, Barrie, downtown, midtown, uptown and all of Greater Toronto (GTA).